bbc/mosromgr/docs/cli.rst

     mosromgr is a tool for managing MOS running orders

     optional arguments:
     -h, --help            show this help message and exit --version             show program's version number and exit

     commands:
     {help,detect,inspect,merge}
-        help                Displays help about the specified command detect              Detect the MOS type of one or more files inspect             Inspect the contents of a roCreate file merge               Merge the provided MOS files
+    help                Displays help about the specified command detect              Detect the MOS type of one or more files inspect             Inspect the contents of a MOS file merge               Merge the provided MOS files

 .. _cli_mosromgr_detect: